ncatlab/nlab-content/pages/15919.md

 It remains a challenging problem to combine the non-archimedean and archimedean information on Hodge theory without forgetting to take care of torsion phenomena in cohomology, that are very important for the study of special values of L-functions.
 This may be doable if one follows the line of ideas used in Arakelov geometry, but formulated in a global analytic way.
-A very natural setting for this seems to be global [[strict analytic geometry]] over $\Z$ equipped with its archimedean norm.
+A very natural setting for this seems to be global [[strict analytic geometry]] over $\mathbb{Z}$ equipped with its archimedean norm.

 ## Related concepts